Alirezalm/SCOTpy/README.md

 **SCOT** is compatible with the following platforms:

 1. Ubuntu 20.04 or higher
-2. macOS
-3. Windows Subsystem for Linux (WSL2)
+2. Windows Subsystem for Linux (WSL2)

 ### Dependencies